 Most people seem to meal prep for a week at a time.
 Fresh foods, veggies, and prepared foods will typically keep in the fridge for that amount of time.
 Anything further in advance might be hard to keep fresh.

 However, if you want to prep things that can be frozen ahead of time, consider making large batches of those recipes a month in advance, then thaw them out for a week at a time.
-You could do this especially with soups and stews.
+You could do this especially with soups and casseroles.

 Is meal prepping healthy?